Baked Little Smokies

 Step Two: Preheat Oven – Prepare Cookie Sheet and Crescent Rolls

 Preheat your oven to (375°F) = (190°C).
-Place some parchment paper on your cookie sheets, it makes the clean-up so much easier.
+Place some parchment paper on your cookie sheets, making the clean-up more manageable.
 You can also place the pigs in a blanket on an ungreased cookie sheet.
 Unwrap the packages of crescent rolls.
-Spread them out, you should have 16 triangles.
+Spread them out, and you should have 16 triangles.
 (8 triangles in each package of crescent rolls).

 Little Smokies Pigs In A Blanket

-Step Three: Cut Dough into Narrow Long Triangles
+Step Three: Cut the Dough into Narrow, Long Triangles

-Cut each triangle lengthwise into narrow long triangles.
-I tried using a pizza cutter and decided a sharp knife worked better for me to cut dough.
-Please note, keep the dough chilled.
+Cut each triangle lengthwise into narrow, long triangles.
+I tried using a pizza cutter and decided that a sharp knife cut dough better.
+Please note that you should keep the dough chilled.
 Use one carton and keep one in the refrigerator.
 Then after doing the first batch, take the other carton out of the frig to use it.

 Triangles

-Place a lil smokie on the widest end of each triangle.
-Then start rolling the pigs in a blanket to the skinny end of each triangle.
-Tuck the end under and place seam side down on the cookie sheet.
+Place a little smokie on the widest end of each triangle.
+Then, start rolling the pigs in a blanket to the skinny end of each triangle.
+Tuck the end under and place the seam-side down on the cookie sheet.

 Little Smokies Pigs In A Blanket